Mental health support in Australia: where to begin

-Start with your GP: How does this work?
+Start with a GP: How does this work?
 Hide steps

 -

 Ask for a longer appointment (at least 30 minutes) so there’s enough time to talk properly.
-This needs to be at your usual GP or a MyMedicare-registered practice. -
+It needs to be with your usual GP if you have one, or any MyMedicare-registered practice.
+If you don’t have a GP yet, a practice taking new patients is fine. -

 Your GP creates a Mental Health Care Plan